thingsboard/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 ```

 **CPU/Memory Load**

-**c5.large** AWS instance does not have CPU burst that why CPU Credit Balance is not applicable to verify in this case.

-But to be able to support 20000 requests per seconds correct volume must be provisioned - with enough [IOPS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-io-characteristics.html) limits.
-Please read [official documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html) for understand how it work.

-For the PostgreSQL database, 20000 requests per seconds are equal to ~20000 IOPS.

 | Property | Avg | Min | Max |
 | --- | --- | --- | --- |